Music and Art: Tanto Bravura!

 Tellement profond, normal que tu comprennes pas

 C’est comme Van Gogh, Ness sera couronné le jour de son trépas

 It’s like Van Gogh, Ness will be crowned the day of his death]

-Actually, the glorification of artists after their death is something recurrent in hip hop culture, the Pop Smoke and Chynna Rogers cases being some of the more recent.
-Without making an apology of death, Van Gogh is a metaphor for artists who invested their lives for their passion, and it is what makes them admirable.
+The glorification of artists after their death is something recurrent in hip-hop culture, the Pop Smoke and Chynna Rogers cases being some of the more recent.
+Without making an apology for death, Van Gogh is a metaphor for artists who invested their lives in their passion, and it is what makes them admirable.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!